 Behind the Daffodil Building is our Wild Garden.
 We have a large pond which is teeming with wildlife.
 It is home to frogs, toads and at least 7 species of newt!
 A stream also runs through our grounds here.
 In the Spring we plant seeds and bring them on in the potting shed.
 Then we plant them out in the raised beds and harvest our produce during the summer and autumn.

 When you cross the bridge from the field you will arrive in class 2.
 This is the classroom where years 2-3 have most of their lessons, with a Quiet Room next to it for group work.
-The teachers in this class are Mrs Carne and Mrs Alphey.
+The teacher in this class is Mr Stewart.
 The walls are adorned with displays of recent work from the children.

 Down the stairs from class 2 you will find class 3, the biggest classroom in the school.
 This is where the year 4s, 5s and 6s learn.
-The teachers in class 3 are Mr Stewart and Mr Parker.
+The teacher in class 3 is Mr Parker.
 The children all have their own Victorian wooden desks in which they keep all their books and belongings.
 The computer suite is at the end of this classroom.

 Our Dining Room is in the centre of our school building.
 We have two sittings at lunchtime, the first for the Key Stage 1 children and the second for the Key Stage 2 children.
 The kitchen is just next door behind the hatch.
 This useful space also doubles up as our assembly hall and a classroom.

 We have a bright, airy library which is stocked with lots of brilliant reads.